syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Handling-of-Overflow-Tabs.md

 {% endtabs %}

-By selecting drop-down option for tab view control, the `“Overflow button”` (or `“More button”`) will be added to the header.
-When you click the `“Overflow button”`, it will display a pop-up to navigate the other indices.
+By selection drop-down option for tab view control, there is a button named `“Overflow button”` (or `“More button”`) will be added to the header.
+When click on this button, it will display a pop-up to navigate the other indices.

-N> Pop-up will display the text value only; it will show the title value of the respective tab item.
+N> Pop-up will display the text value only, it will show the title value of the respective tab item.

 ## How to customize the more button?

-The appearance of the text can be customized through the APIs that are available in `OverflowButtonSettings` of `SfTabView`.
+Appearance of the text can be customized through the APIs available `OverflowButtonSettings` of `SfTabView`.
 It has APIs to customize both text and font icons available in this button.

 {% tabs %}